Are you planning to return home to work after gaining your degree from Nottingham?

 Make a CV review appointment with our team

-Our Careers teams in China and Malaysia are happy to review your CV and applications, as well as offer advice on interview technique.
+Our Careers teams are happy to review your CV and applications, as well as offer advice on interview technique.

 For more advice on preparing to return to your home country after your studies, go to the UKCISA (UK Council for International Student Affairs) website.